 In a CSV file, create a column for Email, First Name, and Last Name.
-Then, add a fourth column after these for your custom property; in this example, the property is called Gender.
-For each person, add their designated gender preference.
-For the sake of this example, the contacts all identify as female.
-However, if some identified as male or another value, we could likewise input these values here.
+Then, add a fourth column after these for your custom property.
+For each person, add their designated property value.
+For the sake of this example, the property is Gender and the contacts all identify as female.

-Next, copy these four columns of information and head back to the Lists and Segments tab of our Klaviyo account.
-Select Create List/Segment in the upper right-hand corner of the screen.
-Create a new list (in this case, it is entitled, “female customers”).
+Next, copy these four columns of information and head back to the Lists and Segments tab.
+Select Create List/Segment in the upper right-hand corner of the screen and create a new list; alternatively, you can add these contacts to an existing list instead.

-After uploading this list, we will be brought to a Field Mapping page.
-Here, review the fields that were uploaded.
-The Name and Email headers automatically map to Klaviyo's default properties, which we can verify here.
-For new custom properties, we will have the option to create an entirely new property from them or add them to an existing custom property instead, under Klaviyo Field.
+After uploading this list, you will be brought to a Field Mapping page.
+Review the fields that were uploaded.
+Verify that the Name and Email headers automatically map to Klaviyo's default properties.
+For new custom properties, you will have the option to create an entirely new property from them or add them to an existing custom property instead, under Klaviyo Field.

-Finally, select a Data Type.
-It is important to select the appropriate type so that our information appears as accurately as possible.
+Finally, select a Data Type so that your information appears as accurately as possible.
 For this particular case, select String.
 However, there are other options to choose from.
-For example, if you upload a series of dates or birthdays, you would use Date as the data type in order to properly format your information.
+For example, if you upload a series of dates or birthdays, you would use Date as the data type.

 After reviewing this information, select Start Import.
 Because this is a small number of people, the import is fairly quick.

-For information on how to format dates so that they upload successfully into your Klaviyo account, head to our article on formatting dates and timestamps in CSVs.
+For information on how to format dates so that they upload successfully in Klaviyo, head to our article on formatting dates and timestamps in CSVs.